Gowoon12/maxon_epos4_ros1_csp/README.md

 # maxon_epos4_ros1_csp

-+ This project was developed at the Medical Robotics and Intelligent Control Laboratory, Department of Mechanical Engineering, Chonnam National University, as part of preliminary testing for real-time multi-axis robot control.
++ This project was developed at the Medical Robotics and Intelligent Control Laboratory(MeRIC-LAB), Department of Mechanical Engineering, Chonnam National University, as part of preliminary testing for real-time multi-axis robot control.

 + This project provides a guide for controlling Maxon motors using the EPOS4 controller in Cyclic Synchronous Position (CSP) mode on a ROS-based system.